 Are you a parent of at least one child six years or younger?
 If so, come join us for our monthly Tot Shabbats that parents take turns hosting.
 It’s lovely to gather in a cozy home where adults and children mix and mingle, talk and play, creating even stronger friendships.
 We gather together to celebrate Shabbat, our children, and the amazing community of Jewish families in Central Oregon.
 We share our personal traditions, learn new traditions, laugh, tell stories, sing and get to know one another.
 It's a potluck so we always eat amazing food from home baked challah to lasagna to vegetable stews.

-Community Religious School:
+Community Religious Education Program:

-Temple Beth Tikvah, in cooperation with Shalom Bayit, offers a Community Religious School program for the Jewish children of Central Oregon.
+Temple Beth Tikvah, in cooperation with Shalom Bayit, offers a Community Religious Education program for the Jewish children of Central Oregon.
 We are a coalition of parents and teachers aligned to provide a rich and transformative Jewish and Hebrew education for the children in our congregations.

 For more information on our Religious Education

-Sunday School: Kindergarten - First Grade
+Religious School: Kindergarten - First Grade

 The children sing, listen to stories, learn about the Jewish holidays, and take a pretend trip to Israel, “flying” in their chairs lined up like seats on an airplane and visiting many sites of interest on the map.
 They perform “acts of loving kindness,” or in Hebrew, gemilut chasadim, introducing them to Jewish values and the concept of social justice known as tikkun olam – “repairing the world.”
 They get their hands dirty planting vegetables, doing Judaic craft projects, cooking potato latkes or making hummus.
-Happy children are attending our Community Sunday School held at Shalom Bayit, 21555 Modoc Lane, Bend 97702.
+Happy children are attending our Community Religious School held at Shalom Bayit, 21555 Modoc Lane, Bend 97702.

-Sunday School: Second through Seventh Grades
+Religious School: Second through Seventh Grades

 Children in the upper grades study lessons from the Torah and discuss how these lessons translate into their daily lives.
 They practice prayer, focusing on meaning to strengthen their connection to the Jewish people and to Israel.
 They explore our Jewish history and the rituals and traditions of the holidays.
 As young Jews, they are encouraged to perform daily acts of gemilut chasadim to make the world a better place.